2022-2023 School Year

 DHHS Students Only

 The No Child Left Behind Act of 2001 and the National Defense Authorization Act of 2002 require the Madison Public Schools to provide, upon a request made by military recruiters or an institution of higher education, access to secondary school students' names, addresses, and telephone listings.
 However a parent/guardian of a secondary school student or the student having reached the age of majority, may object to the release this information and have the right to request in writing that this information not be released.
-If you do not want this information released, please complete the Recruitment Refusal form on or before October 1, 2021.
+If you do not want this information released, please complete the Recruitment Refusal form on or before October 1 each school year.

-The recent expansion of the Madison Public Schools 1:1 Device Program ensures that all students in grades K-12, have access to a District-issued Chromebook.
+The expansion of the Madison Public Schools 1:1 Device Program ensures that all students in grades K-12, have access to a District-issued Chromebook.
 When a student accesses the Internet from an MPS device - in school or at home - a cloud-based Internet filter called Securly is in place to block access to harmful or potentially dangerous websites.
-Parents and guardians should be aware that in order to continually improve the ways we keep our students safe online, the District recently added an additional service – keyword flagging - to our existing Internet filter.
-With this addition, searches are monitored through a combination of automated scanning and human intervention with the intention of detecting terms related to grief, bullying, self-harm, harm to others, etc. When keywords are flagged, an alert is sent to specialists at Securly.
+Parents and guardians should be aware that in order to continually improve the ways we keep our students safe online, the District uses an additional service – keyword flagging - on top of our existing Internet filter.
+With this service, searches are monitored through a combination of automated scanning and human intervention with the intention of detecting terms related to grief, bullying, self-harm, harm to others, etc. When keywords are flagged, an alert is sent to specialists at Securly.
 The Securly team evaluates each alert and has a tiered notification system in place for contacting building administrators or other appropriate personnel as needed.
 This additional service is called Securly24.

 5110 Student Discipline